-As of December 31, 2012, the outstanding balance under CAI Rail's revolving credit facility was \$41.5 million.
-As of December 31, 2012, we had \$43.5 million in availability under the facility, subject to our ability to meet the collateral requirements under the agreement governing the facility.
+As of December 31, 2013, the outstanding balance under CAI Rail's revolving credit facility was \$54.5 million.
+As of December 31, 2013, we had \$30.5 million in availability under the facility, subject to our ability to meet the collateral requirements under the agreement governing the facility.
 The entire amount of the facility drawn at any time plus accrued interest and fees is callable on demand in the event of certain specified events of default.
+The revolving credit facility for CAI Rail will terminate in June 2015.